nevis3/Fake-News/README.md

 This also includes different libraries such as sklearn (see requirements.txt for more info).
 All of these can be installed using 'pip'

 # Conclusion
 This project demonstrates different NLP techniques, how these work and how the statistics from this can be usefull.
-We then train different baseline- and advanced models up against each other, and hyperoptimate optimize the one which did best (with no errors!).
+We then train different baseline- and advanced models up against each other, and hyperparameter optimize the one which did best (with no errors!).

 For more info contact the authors of this project.
 Thank you.